R2NorthstarTools/VTOL/README.md

 <br />
 *Installing All Types of Weapon Skins into Titanfall 2
 <br />
-*Launching the Dedicated Server from the Northstar Client
+*Launching the Dedicated Server from the +Northstar Client
 <br />

-*The ability to launch the NorthStar Exe from the base.
+*The ability to launch the +NorthStar Exe from the base.
 <br /><br /><br />
 -Features in development:
 <br />